bilmich1/Test_Jenkis/Results.md

 ## [Jenkins Job and Stage Monitoring plugin + graphana](https://plugins.jenkins.io/github-autostatus/)

 Pros:
 Very simple to setup visualization

+Should support Global build time, stages build time, test reporting (coverage/Test Cases/etc...)

 Could allow us to see the stage build time in Github

 Cons:
-Unless we fork and modify the plugin ourselves, we can't control which data is save to the database Only report declared staged (Checkout + Post Actions aren't reported)
+Unless we fork and modify the plugin ourselves, we can't control which data is save to the database

+Only report declared staged (Checkout + Post Actions aren't reported)